Leveraging additive manufacturing solution to reduce modeling and job preparation time by 50 percent

 Lima’s challenges weren’t restricted to time delays.
 For instance, they were manipulating STL files in an isolated tool that created what Toninato calls “a digital discontinuity” with LimaCorporate’s product lifecycle management (PLM) environment.
 As longtime NX and Teamcenter® software users for all development except additive manufacturing, LimaCorporate R&D was accustomed to an integrated, associative digital thread.
 But as the AM design process became increasingly iterative, the team began experiencing issues with version control, build handling and scheduling optimization for prototype production.

 LimaCorporate needed a new way to design its tibial plate.
 That’s when they learned that Siemens was offering its NX AM solution.
-NX and Teamcenter are part of the Xcelerator portfolio, the comprehensive and integrated portfolio of software and services from Siemens Digital Industries Software.
+NX and Teamcenter are part of the Siemens Xcelerator business platform of software, hardware services from Siemens Digital Industries Software.

 Solving lattice design and “digital discontinuity”